GSinger-Abt/streamlit_abt/README.md

 In the resulting window click on the button labeled “Click to add data” to display a pop-up window to search for available data on ArcGIS online, a url or a file on the local machine.
 Any data added will be only available during the current session.

 Once a layer has been selected, it appears in the list of layers on the left of the ArcGIS map screen.

-###### Other Notes:

-*This repo contains a python script and geojson file that feed into a Streamlit WebApp.
-This WebApp can be accessed via https://madagascar-wvi-v2.streamlit.app/.
-At present, the app is not publicly available.
-If you would like, you can fork this repo and create your own free version of the map using Streamlit.IO.*